Wolfyxon/godot-BetterEditorPlugin/README.md

 Feel free to suggest anything you'd like to see!

 ## Examples
-- [OpenInTerminal](https://github.com/Wolfyxon/godot-BetterEditorPlugin/tree/main/examples/OpenInTerminal) a example plugin that adds a FileSystem context mneu option that allows you to open the system terminal in the selected directory
+- [OpenInTerminal](https://github.com/Wolfyxon/godot-BetterEditorPlugin/tree/main/examples/OpenInTerminal) a example plugin that adds a FileSystem context menu option that allows you to open the system terminal in the selected directory

 ## Usage and documentation
 All methods are explained.
 In the script editor on the top right corner press **Search Help**, find `BetterEditorPlugin` then click on it and you will see the full documentation of this class.

+## Disclaimer
+This class might stop working properly in a Godot update changes the node structure of the editor since it uses methods that are not in the official API by manually finding and modifying nodes.
+This class is also currently work-in-progress.